Bookmark saved

 Another lie.
 The words came too easily.
 Too practiced.
 Like she'd been rehearsing them in her head for hours.

 Chelsea helped her up and led her to the small kitchen area of their quarters.
+The air here was different—warm and close, carrying the rich smell of tomato and basil from the sauce she'd made from scratch.
+Steam curled from the pot on the heating element, fogging the small window above the counter.
 Kate sat at the table while Chelsea served, and they ate in a silence that felt heavier than it should.
-The pasta was good—Chelsea had made the sauce from scratch, the way Kate liked it—but Kate ate mechanically, without pleasure.
+The pasta was good—Chelsea had made the sauce the way Kate liked it—but Kate ate mechanically, without pleasure.

 Something was wrong.
 Something beyond the usual wrongness of their lives.
 Chelsea didn't know what it was yet.